Ruinan-Ding/OpenAI-Whisper-Transcriber/README.md

 3. The audio stream is downloaded as an .mp3 file and saved in the `Audio` folder.
 Video stream can be optionally downloaded as an .mp4 format by uncommenting a block of code.
 Video of the highest resolution with audio is can also be optionally downloaded as an .mp4 format by uncommenting a block of code.
 4. The `whisper` library loads a base model and transcribes the downloaded audio into text.
 5. The `langdetect` library detects the language of the transcribed text.
-6. The transcription is saved to a text file named `Transcription_{language}.txt` with the language code as part of the filename and opened for the user to view.
+6. The transcription is saved to a text file named `Transcript_{language}.txt` with the language code as part of the filename and opened for the user to view.
 Audio file will be deleted but can be optionally kept by uncommenting a line.

 ## Known Issues